Understanding Dyslexia: More Than Just Reading and Spelling

 Confidence and emotional wellbeing

-A child does not need to be bad at reading to be dyslexic.
+A child does not need to be poor at reading to be dyslexic.
 Many children compensate well and appear to cope, even when learning feels exhausting.

 Bright Children Are Experts at Masking

-High-achieving children are some of the most commonly missed.
-In UK classrooms, they develop strategies to hide their difficulties:
+High-achieving children are often the most commonly missed in UK classrooms.
+They develop strategies to hide their difficulties, such as:

 Memorising words